eobrain/immut/README.md

 package immut
     import "github.com/eobrain/immut"

-    The immut package contains immutable structure-sharing collections in the style of Scala or Clojure.
+    The immut package contains immutable structure-sharing collections for Go in the style of Scala or Clojure.

 ````